theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 Their code is available on [GitHub](https://github.com/ProtonMail).

-Btw, ran a small poll on Twitter and these are the results:
+Ran a small poll on Twitter and these are [the results](https://twitter.com/christian_fei/status/1260108707616165888):

 ![poll-twitter-gmail.png](/assets/images/posts/poll-twitter-gmail.png)